Easy Pasta Salad with Yogurt Dressing

 Any Macaroni Salad Recipe can be tweaked with your favorite ingredients, personalizing it for your family or guests.
 This vegetarian pasta salad can be transformed for meat lovers with chunks of salami, pepperoni slices or chicken.

 Picnic season has arrived!
-Of course, in 2020 there’s not much gathering of friends.
-But we did sit out on our back porch, sharing take out pizza with a couple of our dear friends.
+Of course, in 2020 there were not many gatherings of friends.
+But we did sit out on our back porch, sharing take-out pizza with a couple of our dear friends.
 An old-fashioned macaroni salad recipe sounded both comforting and seasonal, so I decided to add it to our simple dinner menu.

 - It’s easily adaptable, I added some extras like frozen and defrosted green peas, bell peppers, and cucumbers.
 Diced cheese added a pop of orange to the mix along with some protein.
 And tubetti pasta instead of macaroni was a fun twist (and what I had in the pantry!).